-What to Do at the Scene of an Accident in Kenya: A New Driver's Complete Guide
+What to Do at the Scene of an Accident in Kenya: A New Driver's Guide

 Step 3: Exchange Information with the Other Driver

-Damage to all vehicles involved (from multiple angles)
+Damage to all vehicles involved (take wide shots and close-ups)

-The overall accident scene, showing the position of the vehicles
+The position of the vehicles on the road

 The other vehicle's number plate and insurance sticker